electric-sql/electric/website/docs/guides/client-development.md

 ---
-title: Writing your own client - Guide
+title: Client development - Guide
 description: >-
   How to write your own client for the Electric sync service.
 outline: [2, 3]